camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 ## Sign up for Camunda Cloud

-Create a Camunda Cloud account for yourself, so that you can create clusters, deploy workflows and create a new instance.
+Create a Camunda Cloud account for yourself, so that you can create clusters, deploy processes and create a new instance.

 ### Visit [https://accounts.cloud.camunda.io/signup](https://accounts.cloud.camunda.io/signup)